anvilproject/anvil-portal/content/learn/data-submitters/select-a-data-model.md

 >*If your dataset has been accepted by AnVIL and has needs not described here, please reach out to the AnVIL Team at <help@lists.anvilproject.org>.
 You can work directly with the AnVIL Phenotype WG and Data Processing WG to integrate into one of these existing data models.*

-## 3 - Generate Data Dictionary
+## 2.3 - Generate Your Data Dictionary
 All AnVIL studies must submit a **Data Dictionary table** (spreadsheet file) that defines your complete data model.
 The Data Dictionary includes field names, field descriptions, field types, tables where the field is found, enumeration values (where applicable), multi-value delimiter symbols used (where applicable).

 ### General Formatting Requirements

 Metadata formatting must be compatible with indexing once in AnVIL.

-In particular, ***no special characters (i.e. “%” or “*”) are allowed in any field or file name.***
+> In particular, no special characters (i.e. “%” or “*”) are allowed in any field or file name.

 The AnVIL team will provide metadata recommendations to ensure metadata are in an acceptable form to be incorporated into the broader AnVIL data model.